rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 ---

-## Calculating Player Stats per Year
+## 2. Calculating Player Stats Per Year

 In this section, I'll be describing how I constructed `atp_stats_by_player_by_year`.
 This data frame, as the name describes, contains match statistics by year for each player in the original `atp` data frame.